Sewn by Cory Richardson in Saint John, NB, Canada - shipping worldwide - phone: 506-607-4847

-A CORCOON bug net ($40) provides peace of mind.
-Clip gear inside on the line above, and your stuff is safe from being stolen while sleeping.
+A bug net provides peace of mind.
+Clip gear on the line above you inside the net to keep items handy and safe while sleeping.

 Home-free in Vancouver -- Peter lives in Stanley Park

 He said a person shouldn't go hungry in Vancouver, or be in need of clothes, but safe, dry sleeping spaces are tricky.
 Storing things where they will not get stolen is hard.
-He hides his sleeping bag in the bush under a camp tarp and pays $100 a month of a locker.
+He hides his sleeping bag in the bush under a camp tarp.

 A well spoken, kind person, Peter shared slices of his brick of cheese with me as we sat talking for 40 minutes.
-He gave a great on camera interview.
-He enjoys life and watching everyone around him.
-He was excited about the Hanging HUG Hammock I gifted.
+He gave a great interview enjoying life and watching everyone around him.
+He was excited about his new Hanging HUGS Hammock.
 I taught him how to tie the knots to make set up and take down a snap.

 Stay updated on new videos by subscribing to our Youtube channel.